dmorse/pscf/doc/sphinx/script.rst

 This command reads a file containing a field in the symmetry-adapted Fourier expansion format and outputs a representation containing values of the field on a coordinate space grid.
+This and the other commands to transform representation can be applied to either a rho or omega field.

   ================  ============= ============================
   Variable          Type          Description
   ================  ============= ============================
   input_filename    character(60) name of the input file
                                   (symmetry-adapated format)
-  output_Filename   character(60) name of the output file
+  output_filename   character(60) name of the output file
                                   (coordinate grid format)
   ================  ============= ============================